DucManhPhan/DucManhPhan.github.io/_posts/2019-12-19-encapsulation-in-object-oriented-programming.md

 - Don't ask for the information you need to do the work; ask for the object that has the information to do the work for you.

+- Encapsulation is an act of protecting the data integrity.
+It means that encapsulation prevents clients of a class from setting the internal data into an invalid or consistent state.

+    So, to archive the data integrity, we need to bundle data and operation together.

 <br>